-While a channel remains disabled, sendings to the KNX bus related to that channel will be interrupted, no matter if motion detections are actually taking place or not.
+While the channel remains locked, detection sendings to the KNX bus related to that channel will be interrupted, no matter if motion detections are actually taking place or not.

-It is possible to enable and disable a channel through a binary object or through a scene.
+It is possible to lock or unlock a channel through a binary object or through a scene.